-The following requirements relate to the design and the construction of instruments which are suitable to give correct and unambiguous weighing results, under normal conditions of use and proper handling by unskilled users.
+The following requirements relate to the design and the construction of instruments, and are intended to ensure that instruments give correct and unambiguous weighing results and other primary indications, under normal conditions of use and proper handling by unskilled users.
 They are not intended to prescribe solutions, but to define appropriate functioning of the instrument.

 Certain solutions that have been tried over a long period have become accepted; these solutions are marked "acceptable solution"; while it is not necessary to adopt them, they are considered to comply with the requirements of the applicable provision.

-- 4.1 General requirements of construction
+4.1 General requirements of construction

-- 4.1.1 Suitability
+4.1.1 Suitability

-- 4.1.1.1 Suitability for application
+4.1.1.1 Suitability for application